jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ms.author: dapine
 ---

-# Configure Azure Cognitive Services virtual networks
+# Configure Azure Cognitive Research Technologies virtual networks

-Azure Cognitive Services provides a layered security model.
-This model enables you to secure your Cognitive Services accounts to a specific subset of networks​.
+Azure Cognitive Research Technologies provides a layered security model.
+This model enables you to secure your Cognitive Research Technologies accounts to a specific subset of networks​.
 When network rules are configured, only applications requesting data over the specified set of networks can access the account.
 You can limit access to your resources with request filtering.
 Allowing only requests originating from specified IP addresses, IP ranges or from a list of subnets in [Azure Virtual Networks](../virtual-network/virtual-networks-overview.md).
 If you're interested in this offering, you'll need to [request preview access](https://aka.ms/cog-svc-vnet-signup).

-An application that accesses a Cognitive Services resource when network rules are in effect requires authorization.
+An application that accesses a Cognitive Research Technologies resource when network rules are in effect requires authorization.
 Authorization is supported with [Azure Active Directory](../active-directory/fundamentals/active-directory-whatis.md) (Azure AD) credentials or with a valid API key.

 > [!IMPORTANT]
-> Turning on firewall rules for your Cognitive Services account blocks incoming requests for data by default.
+> Turning on firewall rules for your Cognitive Research Technologies account blocks incoming requests for data by default.
 In order to allow requests through, one of the following conditions needs to be met:
-> * The request should originate from a service operating within an Azure Virtual Network (VNet) on the allowed subnet list of the target Cognitive Services account.
-The endpoint in requests originated from VNet needs to be set as the [custom subdomain](cognitive-services-custom-subdomains.md) of your Cognitive Services account.
+> * The request should originate from a service operating within an Azure Virtual Network (VNet) on the allowed subnet list of the target Cognitive Research Technologies account.
+The endpoint in requests originated from VNet needs to be set as the [custom subdomain](cognitive-services-custom-subdomains.md) of your Cognitive Research Technologies account.
 > * Or the request should originate from an allowed list of IP addresses.
 >
 > Requests that are blocked include those from other Azure services, from the Azure portal, from logging and metrics services, and so on.